 Ben came to My Friend’s House (MFH) in the fall of 2012 during his senior year of high school through a series of circumstances that had him on the wrong path.
 The combination of poor life choices and failing school caused him to not care about the present or his future.

 Craig arrived at My Friend’s House (MFH) in the spring of 2010, toward the end of his freshman year in high school.
 He was in need of supervision, drug and alcohol counseling, credit recovery, and lots of guidance.
 What he got was THAT and a whole lot more.

 At ten years of age, Tyler entered foster care.
-Over the next six years, he moved in and out of various foster homes as he struggled to find a place where he belonged.
 He learned early on to be very independent.